Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Methodology

-The overall two-stage framework is further illustrated in \autoref{fig:overall_struct}.
-With this framework, the \ac{DSO} can precisely address local network issues with local flexibility resources.
-When there is a sufficient number of buildings supporting this framework, the \ac{DSO} can even steer the load to follow the expected supply of the system.
+Moreover, the overall two-stage framework is illustrated in \autoref{fig:overall_struct}.
+This framework allows the \ac{DSO} to address local network issues using local flexibility resources.
+When there is a sufficient number of buildings supporting this framework, the \ac{DSO} can even adjust the load to follow the expected supply of the system.
+An implementation example is given in Section \ref{sec:exp_setup} to complement the conceptual schematic.